Student Support Services

 - Student Helpdesk and Helpline

-Please refer to the Student Orientation Slides and the Comprehensive List of Student Support Services for the detailed information of each items above.
+Please refer to the Student Orientation Slides and the Comprehensive List of Student Support Services for the detailed information of each item above.
+Please request it from the Manager of Admin/SAE.